 Personalization is the Key!

 - Make sure they write examples to support the good recommendation they are providing.
-There are thousands of LORs with just general words like “good standing”, “hard-working”….make sure your LOR highlights only a few of your personal strengths but shows clear examples to support it.
+There are thousands of LORs with just general words like “good standing”, and “hard-working”….make sure your LOR highlights only a few of your personal strengths but shows clear examples to support it.

 - The majority of the LORs do not do much to help an applicant’s admission chances because they are too general in nature.